Natural resources of India

 The most important natural resources are Oil, coal, natural gas, metals, stone and sand.
 Of this India has abundant natural resources.

-Metallic are of two types: Ferrous and Non-Ferrous.
+Metals are of two types: Ferrous and Non-Ferrous.
 Ferrous minerals have iron content such as iron, manganese, nickel, cobalt, tungsten, etc.

-Non-Ferrous Minerals- do not have iron content such as gold, silver, copper, bauxite, etc.
+Non-ferrous minerals- do not have iron content such as gold, silver, copper, bauxite, etc.

 Non-Metallic minerals